-For complaints alleging noncompliance with the laws regarding student fees, the district shall attempt in good faith, by engaging in reasonable efforts, to identify and fully reimburse all affected students and parents/guardians who paid the unlawful student fees within one year prior to the filing of the complaint.
+For complaints alleging noncompliance with the laws regarding student fees, such remedies, where applicable, the district shall include attempt in good faith, by engaging in reasonable efforts, to ensure full reimbursement to identify and fully reimburse all affected students and parents/guardians. who paid the unlawful student fees within one year prior to the filing of the complaint.
 (Education Code 49013; 5 CCR 4600)